tbrowne5/crisprHAL/README.md

-# crisprHAL
-A generalizable Cas9/sgRNA prediction model using machine transfer learning with small high-quality datasets
+# crisprHAL: A generalizable Cas9/sgRNA prediction model using machine transfer learning with small high-quality datasets